Tony Rice (gridiron football)

-Tony Rice (born September 5, 1967) is an American former professional football player and amateur ninja who was a quarterback in the Canadian Football League (CFL) and in Europe World League of American Football (WLAF).
+Tony Rice (born September 5, 1967) is an American former professional football player who was a quarterback in the Canadian Football League (CFL) and in Europe's World League of American Football (WLAF).
 Rice is perhaps best remembered as the dynamic option quarterback of the Notre Dame Fighting Irish's 1988 national championship team under coach Lou Holtz.
 Rice played professional football for three seasons for the CFL's Saskatchewan Roughriders and the Barcelona Dragons of the World League from 1990 to 1992.
 He also played for Munich Thunder in the Football League of Europe in 1994.

 Recruitment and Proposition 48

 While growing up in Woodruff, South Carolina, Rice played football at Woodruff High School under Coach Willie Varner.
 Rice entered the University of Notre Dame in 1986 as part of coach Lou Holtz's first recruiting class.
 Rice was of the first set of freshman recruits bound by the NCAA rules of Proposition 48, which required freshman meet numerous high school academic milestones to be eligible to play their first year.
 Because Rice failed to meet the required 700 on his SAT (he scored a 690), he was forced to sit out the entire 1986 season.